Reading Mrs Dalloway

 Set on a single day in 1923, Mrs Dalloway has a very sharp eye for the issues of its day, and has things to say to us in our time.

 Three leading Woolf scholars give lectures which are both informed and accessible to a wide audience.
-Each lecture is followed by questions and discussion.
+The day ends with a seminar in which participants are encouraged to ask questions and join in the discussion.
 Price includes a light lunch.

 Susan Sellers (left) is one of the General Editors of the Cambridge University Press edition of Virginia Woolf.
 Her books include The Cambridge Companion to Virginia Woolf and a novel, Vanessa and Virginia, about Woolf and her sister Vanessa Bell.
 Website here.